-Moscow is the sports capital of Russia, so you’ll want to find a gym in Moscow soon after you arrive.
+Moscow is the sporting capital of Russia, so you’ll want to find a gym in Moscow soon after you arrive.
 Here’s a complete guide to the many available activities, from paintball to tennis, golf and rollerdomes.

 Moscow is a sports capital of Russia, offering ample opportunities for any kinds of sports.
 Below is a brief introduction to a list of popular sports activities, and be sure to look at our A-Z listings page for recommended health clubs, sports copmlexes and more.

 - Auto and Motorcycle Clubs

 - Athletic Clubs

 - Sports Clubs